NotKisoMomo/Fabrik/README.md

 [![Static Badge](https://img.shields.io/badge/build-v1.0.0-black)](https://github.com/TheRealKr3ative)
 ![Static Badge](https://img.shields.io/badge/stability-stable-green)

-Fabrik is a full-stack async and reactive library for Roblox.
-It provides promises, raw thread control, named task scheduling, signals, cooldowns, reactive atoms, molecules, organisms, queues, locks, memoization, latches, batching, and conditions -- all unified under one module with a consistent chainable API.
+Fabrik is everything you need for async Roblox development in one place.
+Promises, threads, signals, cooldowns, atoms -- all woven together so they actually work with each other.
+Chain a signal into a promise into a task.
+Gate work behind a cooldown.
+Every primitive is designed to connect with the rest.

 ---